IonFly/the_dude_abides/README.md

-# the_dude_abides
+# The Dude Abides
-simple little repo. stop by, the dude abides
+simple little repo. stop by, the dude abides.

+The dude needs some pointers on how to do some Python coding, man.
+Like, ugh, ugh, ya know?